 Over those two days, I was able to achieve 0.02 -0.05 pence per page like, and around 18% CTR.
 Whilst on the weekends they didn’t perform so well with 0.09 – 0.12 pence per page like and just 7% CTR, this is still the case today.

-I would recommend that you don’t slap a massive budget on your ad campaigns, to begin with.
+Budget wise, I would recommend that you don’t slap a massive wedge of your hard earned cash on your ad campaigns, to begin with.

-When experimenting or doing A/B testing, start small and increase your budget over time as you begin to perfect your ads.
+When experimenting or doing A/B testing, start small and increase your budget over time as you begin to improve your ROI.

 I started off with just a few dollars per week.
-When I figured out which days were best for my ads, I increased my budget to $5 and then $10.
+When I figured out which days were best for my ads, I increased my budget to $5 and then $10 and so forth.

 I also keep a calendar handy above my desk specifically for scheduling my Facebook ad campaigns and keeping track of my budget and performance.
 I’d highly recommend you do the same too.

-In fact, if you want to get your hands on my social media planner, check out my Blog Planner Workbook here.
+In fact, if you want to get your hands on a really useful social media planner, check out my Ultimate Blog Planner Workbook here.

 OK, so here’s a quick recap and points to keep in mind: